Patchcoat/OpenDice/README.md

 OpenDice 2d6 -i
 The above will show the result of each d6

+Adding the -h tag will "hide" the result, when in reality, as said by the actual program, it just waits for the user to push a key before it rolls the expression.
+For those who ask "why does this feature exist?", this is suposed to emulate rolling dice under a cup.
+Once the roll is made there's no taking it back.
+The only thing you can do is remove the cup.
+While not a perfect emulation because the roll is made after you press the "any key", it surves it's purpose, in that after you've made your roll, you can't change it but you still don't know what it is.

 ## Known Issues
 * dx doesn't roll a single die of type x
 * There is no effort made to clean up the input before trying to read it